tabareCapitan/prenudge/README.md

 ### Software requirements
 Stata version 14.2 or higher.
 Add-on packages are included in `code/libraries/stat`a and do not need to be installed.
 The names, installation sources, and installation dates of these packages are available in `code/libraries/stata/stata.trk`.
-For the results shown in the paper, we ran the master script on XXX.
+For the results shown in the paper, we ran the master script on **XXX**.
 The analysis required minimal memory and processing resources.
 It was last run on a Windows 10 Desktop with 16 gigabytes of RAM and an i7-6600 CPU 2.60 GHz processor.
-The runtime was XXXX.
+The runtime was **XXXX**.

 ### License
 The data are licensed under a Creative Commons Attribution 4.0 International Public License.
 The code is licensed under a Modified BSD License.
 See LICENSE.txt for details.